-The histograms of the lynx data were skewed to the right and, hence, it is recommended to use the transformation $\ln(x+a)$, where a is a constant (SPSS, 1998).
-In fact, Tong (1983) used log with base = 10, which makes the lynx data more symmetrical looking.
+The histograms of the lynx data were skewed to the right and, hence, it is recommended to use the transformation $\ln(x + a)$, where a is a constant (SPSS, 1998).
+In fact, Tong (1983) used log with base 10, which makes the lynx data more symmetrical looking.

-The results of the forecasting experiments are summarized in Tables 2, and 3.
-Table 2 shows the models which produce the smallest RMSEs for the test data.
-SETAR(2;6,3) means that there are two switching regimes, one of which has 6 lagged variables and the other has 3 lagged variables.
-Among these models, the NN(1,2;2) model has the smallest RMSEs for the test data.
-Because the RMSEs for the validation data are also smallest, there is a higher chance to select a NN(1,2;2) structure compared with other FFNN structures.
+The results of the forecasting experiments are summarized in Tables II and III.
+Table II shows the models which produce the smallest RMSEs for the test data.
+SETAR(2; 6, 3) means that there are two switching regimes, one of which has six lagged variables and the other three lagged variables.
+Among these models, the FFNN(1, 2; 2) model has the smallest RMSEs for the test data.
+Because the RMSEs for the validation data are also smallest, there is a higher chance to select a FFNN(1, 2; 2) structure compared with other FFNN structures.
 However, there is no guarantee on selecting the numbers of training and validation data sets.
-Table 3 shows the results of the models with the recommended number of validation data.
+Table III shows the results of the models with the recommended number of validation data.
 The number of validation data is selected such that the larger RMSE between training and validation becomes smallest.
-We can see that the NN(1,2;2) model performs best again in both validation and test, and it outperforms SETAR(2,6,3) in terms of the RMSEs of forecasts.
+We can see that the FFNN(1, 2; 2) model performs best again in both validation and test, and it outperforms SETAR(2;6,3) in terms of the RMSEs of forecasts.